ignitinsharma/socialbuzz/README.md

 - JSON Web Token (JWT)
 - Cloudinary for Images

-Feel free to add any additional technologies or dependencies specific to your project.

 ## Installation

 Provide instructions on how to install and set up your project locally.
 Include any prerequisites or dependencies required.
 For example: